openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _class-access:

--  A name declared within a class (*class level scope*) is accessible in that class and sometimes, depending on the access modifier, outside the class or by methods of derived classes.
+-  A name declared inside a class (*class level scope*) is accessible in that class and sometimes, depending on the access modifier, outside the class or by methods of derived classes.